 With that said we are all about adding bacon bits or baking some frozen bacon in the oven, dicing it up and adding that into the mix.
 Comes with a lot of flavor and sodium so you can just use that with your greens and broth or water.

-If you have leftover ham that is a great add in to use that up and add a lot of flavor to the overall dish.
+This makes a killer leftover ham recipe after the holidays, a great add in to use that up and add a lot of flavor to the overall dish.
 With that you can skip all the seasonings.

 Is cabbage the same as collard greens?